wenjiezhang-z/DBR-TAD/README.md

 ## Training and Evaluation
 + We have provided a script list that allows you to replicate our results with just a single click.
 Further details can be found in `./tools/run_all_exps.sh`.

-+ Our experiments were conducted exclusively on a single NVIDIA GeForce GTX 1080 Ti.
-It is noted that variations in the graphics card model may lead to slight discrepancies in replicating the results.

 + [Optional] Monitor the training using TensorBoard.
 Example:
 ```
 tensorboard --logdir=./ckpt/thumos_i3d_final/logs